Milk-Tea/Weather-App/README.md

 A weather application built with React, TypeScript, Vite, and Tailwind CSS.

+## Development Notes

+This project was built with the assistance of AI-powered coding tools to accelerate development within the assessment timeframe.
+I used these tools for scaffolding, implementation suggestions, and code generation where appropriate.

+All generated code was reviewed, tested, and adapted by me.

 ## Features

 - **City autocomplete** — typo-tolerant search powered by Fuse.js against a curated GeoNames dataset (cities with population > 15,000), ranked by prominence so major cities always surface first